 20. The wheeled multi-passenger vehicle was invented in Hungary in 1500 and the word ‘coach’ was derived from the Hungarian town Kocs names.

 21. One of the political facts about Hungary: it remains the only country that held a referendum to determine whether to join NATO or not.
 It joined in 1999.

 22. At a point during the 20th century, tuberculosis rates were so high – particularly in Hungary during World Wars I and II, that the disease was sometimes referred to as “Morbus Hungaricus”.
 The disease killed between forty and fifty thousand people in Hungary.

 23. A legend says that when 13 generals from Hungary were killed during the 1848 revolution, Austrians clinked their glasses of beer after each killing.
-Therefore, in memory of the generals who were executed, Hungarians never clink their glasses.
+Therefore, in memory of the generals who were executed, Hungarians haven't clinked their glasses for around a long time.
+They do again now.

 24. One of the most fun interesting facts about Hungary is that Hungarians love Paprika so much, it is their National Spice.
 There are eight grades of Hungarian paprika, ranging from mild to sweet to spicy hot.
 The love of Paprika is so great, there are actually two museums dedicated to the wonderful spice.

 25. Soccer remains the most popular game in Hungary, and Hungarians still remember the 1953 match of the century where Hungary won over England at Wembley Stadium, England.